joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 * A unique name prefix for the Azure resources being created (if you have specific naming requirements, you can also choose resource names during deployment)
 * Azure region

+If the deployment fails for some reason, you can simply repeat it, as it is idempotent.
+The same if you want to upgrade a previous deployment with the latest version of the repo.
+You just have to keep the same deployment options, so make sure you document them.

 #### Additional Recommended Reading

 * _“Augmenting Azure Advisor Cost Recommendations for Automated Continuous Optimization”_ blog post series: